 Interestingly, the origin and the antiquity of the temple can be confirmed or supported by the inscriptions found in other temples in the city.
 One such temple would be Kapaleeshwar Temple.
 It's as if the other temples testify to the historical presence of this temple.

-1. Rukmini Devi Museum.
-Situated in the Kalakshetra Campus, Rukmini Devi museum was founded by Rukmini Devi Arunadale, one of the most widely respected Indian dancers and choreographers of her time.
+Situated in the Kalakshetra Campus, the Rukmini Devi museum was founded by Rukmini Devi Arunadale, one of the most widely respected Indian dancers and choreographers of her time.
 The museum has got a wide variety of art objects which have been collected by Rukmini Devi Arundale herself from different parts of the world.
-This place is truly a treasure trove of handicrafts, sculptures, paintings and household items.
+This place is truly a treasure trove of handicrafts, sculptures, paintings, and household items.

-2. Edward Elliot's Beach.
-Also known as the Besant Nagar Beach, it somewhat forms the endpoint of the Marina Beach, this beach has been named after Edward Elliot, who was the Chief Magistrate of Madras.
+Also known as the Besant Nagar Beach, it somewhat forms the endpoint of Marina Beach, this beach has been named after Edward Elliot, who was the Chief Magistrate of Madras.
 It is quite an amazing place to travel with your loved ones and make some cherishing memories.

-4. Shopping.
 Nearby, you can find many shopping complexes where you can purchase some souvenirs from your journey.
-You can easily shop for clothing to even jewellery.
+You can easily shop for clothing to even jewelry.
 Apart from shopping, you can also go to spas and salons.
 It will help you refresh your mind and body.

+To reach Marundeeswarar Temple in Chennai, Tamil Nadu.
 The nearest airport is the Chennai International Airport.
-It is located at 15-16 km from the Thiruvanimiyur area.
+It is located 15-16 km from the Thiruvanimiyur area.
 After deboarding at the airport, you can easily get a cab and reach your destination.

 You can also travel here via well-maintained road networks.
 Depending on your location, you can choose to travel either by bus or your own vehicle.
 The Chennai Mofussil Bus Terminal is considered to be one of Asia’s largest bus stations.
 According to data, buses from seven connecting states have good connectivity with this place.